Diving into Kronecker Adapters: Component Design Matters: Experiments

 \subsection{Computational Costs}

 To avoid explicitly computing the Kronecker product $\mB^{(i)} \otimes \mA^{(i)}$, we adopt an equivalent reformulation following previous work~\citep{edalati2022krona}, which is expressed by:

 where $\mX \in \sR^{\frac{d_{\text{in}}}{r_2} \times r_2}$ is obtained by reshaping the input vector $\vx$.
 This reformulation substantially reduces computational overhead.
 To verify the efficiency of CDKA, we evaluate its computational cost on a single RTX 4090 GPU.
-As shown in Table~\ref{tab:cost}, the training time and memory consumption of CDKA are nearly identical to those of LoRA, making CDKA computationally efficient in practice.
+As shown in Table~\ref{tab:cost}, the training time and memory consumption of CDKA are nearly identical to those of standard LoRA under the same trainable parameters, making CDKA computationally efficient in practice.